anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 may be selected in addition to transport layer security, so defining an ALPN ID for each combination might not be viable or scalable.
 For some ways of setting up object security, additional information is needed for the establishment of an encryption context and for authentication with an authentication server (AS).
-Orthogonally to the security mechanism the transfer protocol needs to be established.
+Orthogonally to the security mechanism, the transfer protocol needs to be established.

 Beyond the SvcParamKeys the question of what the field values of the Encrypted DNS Options defined in {{-dnr}} might be with EDHOC or ACE EDHOC.
 While most fields map,